 There’s this blue lake, see.
 And a blue sky.
 And this bird, which looks, like, a bit blue.
 So, basically, there’s a lot of blue.
 And, er, that’s it.

 Not, to be frank, the greatest poem.
 But set wonderfully by Stanford in his song The Blue Bird.
 It catches the ephemeral beauty of things you see while cycle touring, moments of transcendence, of tranquillity, as any music ever written.
+I like it so much I’ve arranged it for guitar.
 Play this at my funeral.
 Not yet though.